 Updated: December 28, 2019

-I am a mother of Lead poisoned children.
-My children were poisoned in 2005 by the work of a painting contractor, you can see more about my story in the trailer to my documentary film, HERE.
-Since then I have become an award-winning environmental activist for childhood Lead-poisoning prevention, you can read my brief bio HERE.
+I am a mother of Lead-poisoned children.
+My children were poisoned in 2005 by the work of a painting contractor.
+You can see more of my story in the trailer for my documentary film HERE.
+Since then, I have become an award-winning environmental activist for Childhood Lead Poisoning Prevention.
+Read my brief bio HERE.

-I test things that people send me to test, and I also do home visits with families – where I test everything in their home that I (or they) have toxicity concerns about.
-This casserole is an example of one of the items that one of my readers asked me to test.
+I test things that people send to me, and I also do home visits with families where I test everything in their home that I (or they) have toxicity concerns about.
+This casserole dish is an example of one of the items readers asked me to test.

 What do you use for testing?
 Can I do this at home?

-In many cases, when I see certain items (or a member of an entire class of similar items), I have immediate concerns for actual poisoning of the user(s), based, unfortunately, on a great deal of personal experience…for example, Franciscan Potteries dishware is often very toxic and potentially leaching, and I recommend avoiding it entirely – especially for actual food use.
+In many cases, I see certain items (or a member of an entire class of similar items)and have immediate concerns for actual poisoning of the user(s), unfortunately, based on a great deal of personal experience.
+For example, Franciscan Potteries dishware is often very toxic and potentially leaching; I recommend avoiding it entirely, especially for actual food use.

 Why is having Lead (and/or Cadmium) on the OUTSIDE of a casserole dish a problem?